Sharmae09/Sharmae09/README.md

 🌱 Nuxt, Vue JS<br>
 <br>

-I’m a full-stack developer with six years of hands-on experience building web and application projects.
+I’m a full-stack developer with six years of hands-on learning experience building web and application projects.
 I’ve built multiple production-ready full-stack applications, along with many experimental projects that have strengthened my engineering fundamentals.

 I specialize in backend development with Node.js and work with databases like Firestore, Supabase, MongoDB, and SQLite.
 I also create modern interfaces using JavaScript, TypeScript, React, Next.js, Vue, and Nuxt, focusing on clean, responsive UI with HTML, CSS, Tailwind, Vuetify, Bootstrap, and SCSS.